Job Market Paper:

 (with Bernd Leisen and Vanessa Mertins)

 Excessive alcohol consumption imposes large costs to society and individuals often feel pressured by their peers to drink.
 Guided by theory, we conduct field experiments with endogenously formed peer groups.
 We measure the willingness to abstain from drinking and we randomly provide feedback to peers about their alcohol levels, and by paying bonuses to drink below their peers.
 We find that peer pressure to drink is high with an average willingness to abstain for an hour by €29.47.
-Highly intoxicated individuals lower their drinking levels by correcting their social norm perception through feedback and countering peer pressure through monetary incentives.
+Highly intoxicated individuals lower their drinking levels through feedback and monetary incentives.
+During an additional online experiment under Covid-19 restrictions, we leverage passive peer pressure by inducing active peer pressure to reduce alcohol consumption of heavy drinkers.

 Behavioral Welfare of Health Insurance Coverage